 In vitro performance in cotton plants with different genetic backgrounds: the case of Gossypium hirsutum in Mexico, and its implications for germplasm conservation

-Alejandra Hernández-Terán, Ana Wegier, Mariana Benítez, Rafael Lira, Tania Sosa-Fuentes, Ana E. Escalante
+Alejandra Hernández-Terán, Ana Wegier, Mariana Benítez, Rafael Lira, Tania Gabriela Sosa Fuentes, Ana E. Escalante

 Appendix S1.
 Specifics of the in vitro culture technique used in the establishment and propagation of the germplasm collection